MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

 ## Add push notifications to your PWA

+You can create PWAs that support push notifications by:

+1. Subscribing to a messaging service using the [Push API][MDNPushApi].
+2. Displaying toast messages when a message is received from the service using the [Notifications API][MDNNotificationsApi].

-Make your PWA more app-like by adding client-side support for push notifications using the [Push API][MDNPushApi] to subscribe to a messaging service and the [Notifications API][MDNNotificationsApi] to display a toast message upon receiving a message.
-As with Service Workers, these are standards-based APIs that work cross-browser, so you only have to write the code once for it to work everywhere PWAs are supported.
-On the server side, use the [Web-Push][NPMWebPush] open-source library to handle the differences involved in delivering push messages to various browsers.
+As with Service Workers, these are standards-based APIs that work across browsers, so you only have to write the code once for it to work everywhere that PWAs are supported.
+For more information on delivering push messages to different browsers on your server, use the [Web-Push][NPMWebPush] open-source library.

 The following is adapted from the Push Rich Demo in [Service Worker Cookbook][ServiceWorkerCookbookPushRichDemo] provided by Mozilla, which is worth checking out for a number of other useful Web Push and service worker recipes.